 Tip # 1 – Time of Year

-Unfortunately, I chose to upgrade my panel in January (on one of the coldest days) and I saw electrician struggle with just peeling service entrance wire sheathing.
+Unfortunately, I chose to upgrade my panel in January (on one of the coldest days) and I saw my electrician struggling to just peel off sheathing on a new service entrance wire.
 I am sure the whole job took lot longer than necessary too.

 Tip # 2 – Main Disconnect